SriLaxmi1993/langchain-text-summarization/README.md

 ### Contributions
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

-### License
-This project is licensed under [specify license].
-Please see the LICENSE file for more details.

 ### Support
 For support or queries, please open an issue in the GitHub issue tracker associated with this repository.

 ---

-**Note:** Replace `[repository-link]` and `[repository-directory]` with the actual link and name of your repository.
-Ensure you specify the correct license in the 'License' section.